-To allow the restructuring, the commercial plantation forests of South African Forestry Company Limited (Safcol) and the Department of Water Affairs and Forestry were combined and packaged into five stand-alone special-purpose vehicles, operating as wholly owned subsidiaries of Safcol.
+Following restructuring, the commercial plantation forests of South African Forestry Company Limited (Safcol) and the Department of Water Affairs and Forestry were combined and packaged into five stand-alone special-purpose vehicles, operating as wholly owned subsidiaries of Safcol.

-Following an in-depth review by the Department of Public Enterprises, in consultation with other government departments, Cabinet decided to dispose of the Safcol subsidiary, Komatiland Forests (KLF).
+Following an in-depth review by the Department of Public Enterprises, in consultation with other government departments, Cabinet decided to dispose of the last remaining Safcol subsidiary, Komatiland Forests (KLF).
 KLF's commercial operations will be aligned with the requirements of improved industry structure and operation of the saw-log market, and ownership of KLF will be transferred to the private sector.

 The Department of Public Enterprises will be responsible for ensuring clear guidelines regarding government's objectives and will empower the Safcol Board to implement Cabinet's decision.
-The goal will be to ensure that, in future, the value of the State-owned forests will contribute optimally to government's objectives for the forestry, timber, pulp and paper sector.
+The goal will be to ensure that, in future, the value of state-owned forests will contribute optimally to government's objectives for the forestry, timber, pulp and paper sector.

-South African Forestry Company Limited
+South African Forestry Company Limited (Safcol)

-Safcol, a wholly owned state enterprise, was formed in 1992 and acquired the Department of Water Affairs and Forestry's commercial forestry assets and related business in April 1993.
-It also acquired the remaining commercial forestry assets of the Department of Water Affairs and Forestry to facilitate the privatisation of the State's forestry assets.
+Safcol is a wholly owned state enterprise reporting to the Department of Public Enterprises.
+It was formed in 1992 and acquired the Department of Water Affairs and Forestry's commercial forestry assets and related business in April 1993.

 Since 1993, Safcol has played a leading role in the forestry industry, especially by introducing new forest engineering and sawmilling technology to the local industry.
 Safcol was also the leader in the introduction of forest certification in South Africa.
 Its operations in KwaZulu-Natal were the first in the local industry to be certified by the Forest Stewardship Council (FSC).

-After completing the privatisation transactions, Safcol holds a minority interest in each of the four privatised entities.
-These holdings are earmarked to be used mainly to benefit employees and communities, offering:
+Four of the five forestry packages under Safcol have been privatised since 2001.
+Safcol holds a minority interest in each of the four privatised entities.
+These holdings are earmarked to be used mainly to benefit employees and communities.